crueber/restful-api/README.md

 ## What is this thing?

 REST.
 It's not just a bunch of letters and a vague way to get things done.
-It stands for REpresentational State Transfer.
-Luckily, over HTTP, we have an easy place for both the verbs and nouns of REST!
-Each request issued to a server already contains both things, all you have to do is start structuring it in a conventional pattern.
-Additionally, the results of these resources should be representable in multiple different formats (JSON and XML at a minimum).
+It is a way of looking at interfacing with systems using nouns and verbs.
+Luckily, over HTTP, we have both!
+All we have to do is start structuring our requests in a grammatically correct way.
+The result is faster development, easier maintenance and an all around better way to build APIs.

+## How's it work?

-Here are a quick battery of RESTful APIs for a Blog's Post Resource:
+Here are a quick battery of RESTful APIs for a Blog "Post" Resource:

        GET /posts    // Returns a list of all posts available!
       POST /posts    // Creates a new post!